-Graham has prepared personally over one hundred expert accountant’s reports, with approximately equal instructions from claimants and defendants.
+Graham has prepared over 100 expert accountant’s reports, with approximately equal instructions from claimants and defendants.
 He has given evidence at trial and assisted Counsel during the preparation for and during the course of trial on a number of occasions.
 He has prepared written submissions, assisted with negotiations and made oral representations in cases settled by mediation, arbitration and expert determination.

-Graham’s dispute resolution experience has included a significant number of cases arising from commercial disputes concerning loss of profits, valuation disputes, warranty disputes and the infringement of patents and design rights.
+Graham’s dispute resolution experience has included a significant number of cases arising from commercial disputes concerning loss of profits, valuation disputes, warranty disputes, delay and contract disputes involving construction and IT projects and the infringement of patents and design rights.
 He has prepared valuation reports concerning the value of public and private companies, divisions within public companies, partnerships, unincorporated businesses and investment portfolios in connection with shareholder disputes, warranty claims, the investigation of alleged transactions with directors at an undervalue and matrimonial settlements.